Village polls to push through in May – Sotto

 He said it was “physically impossible” to tackle the proposal, unless it was certified as urgent by President Rodrigo Duterte.

-Sotto said senators are not willing to do overtime work just to tackle the issue.
+Sotto said senators were not willing to do overtime work just to tackle the issue.

 The senator also said the Senate will give priority to the proposed Bangsamoro Basic Law (BBL) when Congress resumes session in May.